Increasing Motivation To Do Homework

 Your kids can make homework more like a game by doing the following:

-- Write down the homework tasks that need to be done.
+- Write down the homework tasks.

 - For each task, write down the time they think it will take.